mathlr24/microproc/README.md

 #Script pour lancer l'ensemble du programme.

 ```

+>With our way of creating folders, the launcher file is in a folder.
+So we have to go to the parent file first.
+Then, you have to go in the right directories, select the right file to execute.

 First you have the line to compile and execute the python file.
 After that you have the line to compile the C program and to finish you have the line to execute the C file.